Recruitment Metrics

 Why Streamline Your Hiring Process Further?

-In recruitment, time is of the essence.
+In recruitment metrics, time is of the essence.
 The longer it takes to hire a candidate, the more likely they are to accept an offer from another company - especially top talent, who often have the pick of companies.

 Streamlining their hiring process can help you attract and onboard top talent more quickly.

-Time to hire measures the speed at which candidates move through the hiring process, from the moment they apply or are approached to the moment they accept the job.
+Time to hire measures the speed at which candidates move through the hiring process, from when they apply or are approached to when they accept the job.
 By monitoring this metric, you can identify any bottlenecks or delays in your recruitment process and take steps to address them.

-This could include streamlining your application and interview processes with modern tools like Vouch video, providing timely feedback to candidates, or improving communication between hiring managers and recruiters.
+This could include streamlining your application and interview processes with modern tools like Vouch video, providing timely candidate feedback, or improving communication between hiring managers and recruiters.

 Research found that companies with a streamlined, more positive candidate experience improve their quality of hires by 70%.